 Due to COVID-19, I understand that I am submitting this summer request for funds due to my inability to print and provide a signature in person.
 I verify that this information is accurate and true and I am (insert your name), providing the attached summer request form.

-Until census, a your Kalamazoo Promise award is subject to change, based upon the fluctuation of tuition charges on the your account due to adding or dropping a course.
+Until census, your Kalamazoo Promise award is subject to change, based upon the fluctuation of tuition charges on your account due to adding or dropping a course.

 During the semester:

 - If you add a class after the add/drop period you should contact financial aid for an adjustment of your Promise award.

 - If you drop a course after the last day to drop/add without penalty (typically the first week of the semester) you will not get those credits back from the Promise as the course will have already been paid for.
 The exception to this is if you have an approved tuition charge appeal.
 If you are considering withdrawing from a course or are experiencing hardship, schedule an appointment with us as early as possible.